JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7935 days**.

-And here is a just a random fact -  **James Buchanan was the only unmarried president of the United States**.
+And here is a just a random fact -  **The American Kestrel hawk weighs only four ounces**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)